hitachinsk/SAMed/README.md

 - richu@mail.ustc.edu.cn

 ## Acknowledgement
-We appreciate the development of [Segment Anything Model](https://github.com/facebookresearch/segment-anything) and the provider of the [Synapse multi-organ segmentation dataset](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789).
+We appreciate the developers of [Segment Anything Model](https://github.com/facebookresearch/segment-anything) and the provider of the [Synapse multi-organ segmentation dataset](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789).